macs30122-winter24/final-project-the-procrastinators/readme.md

 Lastly, given the increasing rate of rural hospital closures, predicting rural hospital closures could prove fruitful to help prevent closures from occurring in the first place, although litle work has been done in this area.

-Towards addressing these issues, we proposed and addressed three research questions for this project:
+Towards addressing these issues, we proposed and addressed two research questions for this project:

 1. To what extent do rural hospital closures and conversions impact migration trends in their surrounding counties?